matercomus/ma-communicative-robots-G1/leolani_text_to_ekg/README.md

 This repository contains the instructions and files to run the Docker version of a Leolani conversational agent.
 You can chat with the conversational agent, which tries to interpret the interaction and store the interpretation in a so-called episodic Knowledge Graph or eKG.
 It will process statements, opinions and claims and it will try to answer questions by querying the eKG.
-It also reasons over the knowledge and the eKG.
-The reasoning may result in thoughts that is expresses in the chat as statements, comments and questions.
+It also reasons over the knowledge in the eKG.
+This reasoning may result in so-called ```thoughts``` that are expressed in the chat as statements, comments or questions to the user.

 The agent has been built from the Leolani [platform](https://github.com/leolani) and specififically using the repository: [cltl-text-to-ekg-app](https://github.com/leolani/cltl-text-to-ekg-app).
 The docker image can be pulled from DockerHub: [piekvossen/leolani-text-to-ekg](https://hub.docker.com/repository/docker/piekvossen/leolani-text-to-ekg)